isomerpages/isomerpages-govtech/_products-and-services/citizens/responding-to-covid-19-with-tech.md

 ### **Leave of Absence & Stay-Home Notice Tracking Solution**

 The Leave of Absence & Stay-Home Notice Tracking Solution is a SMS and mobile web-based solution that allows people serving out their Leave of Absence (LOA) or Stay-Home Notice (SHN) to report their locations to the Ministry of Manpower quickly and accurately.

-The solution is developed by the Government Technology Agency (GovTech).
+The solution is developed by GovTech.